cketti/k-9-design/README.md

 --

+#### Creating issues

+Please use issues to add new feature requests, or discuss contributions you've made.
+A survey for everyone's design feedback will be created soon.
+The goal is to see overarching feedback trends in a quantifiable manner, versus noise from a lot of fragmented subjective opinions.

+--

 #### Developers - how to use this repo
 - You can see a high level view of the entire app flow in **Flows**.
 Each screen is labeled.
 - To see a specific screen up close you can find it in the **Screens** folder.